History

 2018

 The start of a new annual tradition – a new joint graduation ceremony for all students.
-Two new awards were established, Alumnus/Alumna of the Year and Student of the Year.
-Project applications in collaboration were granted, including two EU projects: Digga Halland and Test Environment Halland.
-Pernilla Nilsson became new Pro Vice-Chancellor.
-Thorsteinn Rögnvaldsson became new program manager for the KK environment Research for innovation.
-Anna Isaksson was appointed program director for gender mainstreaming.
-The University’s two profile areas Health Innovation and Smart Cities and Communities got new program managers: Jens Nygren and Magnus Jonsson respectively.
-Two new School Deans: Lena-Karin Erlandsson at the School of Health and Welfare, and Susanna Öhman at the School of Learning, Humanities and Society.
+Two new awards are established, Alumnus/Alumna of the Year and Student of the Year, and the University becomes a Swedish National Sports University.
+Two EU projects are granted funds: Digga Halland and Test Environment Halland.
+Pernilla Nilsson becomes new Pro Vice-Chancellor.
+Thorsteinn Rögnvaldsson becomes new Programme Manager for the Knowledge and Competence Centre Research for innovation.
+Anna Isaksson is appointed Programme Director for gender mainstreaming.
+The University’s two profile areas Health Innovation and Smart Cities and Communities got new Programme Managers: Jens Nygren and Magnus Jonsson respectively.
+Two new School Deans: Lena-Karin Erlandsson at the School of Health and Welfare, and Susanna Öhman at the School of Education, Humanities and Social Sciences.

 2017

-The University is scheduled to become a national university of sports in 2018.
-The collaboration arena and learning environment Health Lab is initiated, the volume of research increases and applications from international students are almost doubled.
+The collaboration arena and learning environment Health Lab is opened, the volume of research increases and applications from international students are almost doubled.
 The University continues to be a force in the development of the region, through (among other things) agreements with the municipality.
 Stephen Hwang is inaugurated as new Vice-Chancellor, Harald Castler takes over the presidency of the University Governing Board and Catarina Coquand becomes the new University Director.
 Anders Nelson becomes the first Deputy Vice-Chancellor with specific responsibility för collaboration, internationalisation and innovation.
-During the Academic Ceremony, three new professors are inaugurated and four new doctors are conferred.
+During the academic ceremony, three new professors are inaugurated and four new doctors are conferred.
 Hans-Erik Eldemark becomes the first person to receive the newly established Prize for Collaboration and Innovation.

 2016

 In September, Vice-Chancellor Mikael Alexandersson leaves his position after five years at Halmstad University.
 Pro Vice-Chancellor Thorsteinn Rögnvaldsson substitutes as Vice-Chancellor during the recruitment process.
-On November 18, the University celebrates its Academic Ceremony for the tenth time, where seven Professors are inaugurated.
-The day also marks the start of the Digital Laboratory Center (DLC), which opens during the festivities.
+On November 18, the University celebrates its academic ceremony for the tenth time and seven professors are inaugurated.
+Both the Digital Laboratory Center (DLC) and Fab Lab are opened.
+The profile area Smart Cities and Communities is established.

 2015

-The Electronics Centre in Halmstad (ECH) is inaugurated, and a new main entrance is built.
+The Electronics Centre in Halmstad (ECH) is inaugurated.
 Several international collaborations in, among other places, China, Brazil, the United States and India, are started or strengthened.
-The University makes several major organisational changes: the five schools become four, and the eight research environments become six in number.
-Also, the central administrative support is reviewed and reorganised.
+The University makes several major organisational changes: the five schools become four, the eight research environments become six and the administrative support is reviewed and reorganised.
+A new main entrance is built and Kafé Framkanten is opened.

 2014

 The number of educational programmes is heavily reduced while the level of research increases.
 Many educations are once again top ranked in societal collaboration.
-The theme Health Innovation, a University spanning venture, is launched, as well as a doctoral degree in Health and Lifestyle.
+The theme Health Innovation, a University spanning venture, is launched, as well as a doctoral education in Health and Lifestyle.
 The Centre for Educational Development (HPC) is established at the University, as well as a Bennet professorship.
-The University's first Civil Engineering programme also starts this year.
+The University's first education for Master of Science in Engineering also starts this year.

 2013

-The University receives the right to independently conduct research training and award doctorates for Health and Lifestyle.
-The School is also granted the right to award degrees for Civil Engineering.
-In the same year, the University institutes the Assessment of Research and Coproduction – an international evaluation of all the University’s research, more than half of which is classified of international calibre.
+The University receives the right to independently conduct doctoral education and award doctorates for Health and Lifestyle.
+The University is also granted the right to award degrees of Master of Science in Engineering.
+In the same year, the University institutes the Assessment of Research and Coproduction, ARC13, – an international evaluation of all the University’s research where the University gets good results.
 Thorsteinn Rögnvaldsson is appointed Pro Vice-Chancellor and Pernilla Nilsson is appointed Deputy Vice-Chancellor.
-The University also celebrates its 30th anniversary and launches a new logo.
+The University also celebrates its 30th anniversary and launches a new vision, logotype and graphic charter.
+A new, collective Service Centre is opened and the graduate school EISIGS starts.

 2012

-This year marks the beginning of major changes at the University, beginning with its profile – that is, shaping what distinguishes the University.
-At the end of the year, the board of the Knowledge Foundation decides to grant the University SEK 70 million for research and co-production of innovation.
+This year marks the beginning of major change and profiling at the University.
+The focus is innovation and Innovation day is carried out and the book "Perspectives on Innovation" (svenska: Perspektiv på innovation") is published at the University.
+At the end of the year, the board of the Knowledge Foundation decides to grant the University SEK 70 million for research and co-production of innovation in the new Knowledge and Competence Centre.
+Center for Applied Intelligent Systems Research (CAISR) starts.

 2011

 The University welcomes its new Vice-Chancellor Mikael Alexandersson.
-This is also the year the University is designated an environment of knowledge and expertise by the Knowledge Foundation, named Research for Innovation.
+This is also the year the University is designated a Knowledge and Competence Centre by the Knowledge Foundation, named Research for Innovation.
+The University's first own doctor, Edison Pignaton de Freitas, is awarded a doctoral degree in Information Technology.
+The University appoints its first honorary doctor, Jan Einar Blomquist, Honorary Doctor in Innovation Science.

 2010

-The University receives the right to conduct research in the third cycle and to award doctoral degrees in two profile areas: Information Technology and Innovation Sciences.
-Karin Starrin is appointed chairman of the Board of Governors; with Carina Ihlström Eriksson as Pro-Vice-Chancellor.
+The University receives the right to conduct doctoral education and to award doctoral degrees in two areas: Information Technology and Innovation Sciences.
+Karin Starrin is appointed Chairman of the University Governing Board and Carina Ihlström Eriksson becomes Pro-Vice-Chancellor.
+It is no longer mandatory to join the Student Union.

 2009

 As the first small university, Halmstad University is given the right to award Master’s degrees in Business and Economics.
-This year also marks the beginning of the Health Technology Centre of Halland (Hälsoteknikcentrum Halland, HCH).
-This is a three-year project financed by EU Structural Funds and the Halland Development Council and arranged by Halmstad University.
-Romulo Enmark is reappointed as Vice-Chancellor for a further three-year period and six new Professors are appointed.
+This year also marks the beginning of the Health Technology Centre of Halland (Hälsoteknikcentrum Halland, HCH), supported by the European Regional Development Fund and Region Halland.
+Romulo Enmark is reappointed as Vice-Chancellor for a three-year period and six new Professors are appointed.
+A strategic milestone for the University is reached when the institution is accepted as a "candidate" to become a Knowledge and Competence Centre.

 2008

 The University is awarded the right to offer Master’s degrees in Health Science.
-Science Park Halmstad is inaugurated and a new graphic profile is launched.
-The University celebrates its 25th anniversary and now has around 40 Professors.
+Science Park Halmstad is inaugurated and a new graphic charter is launched.
+The University celebrates its 25th anniversary with a large summer party and now has around 40 Professors.

 2007

+The University's profiling in three areas of strength is gaining serious momentum.
 The University gains the right to award Master’s degrees in Computer Technology, Innovation, and Entrepreneurship.
 Six new Professors are inaugurated.
+The Teaching and Learning Prize is awarded for the first time, to Bertil Gustafsson, Lecturer in Pedagogy.

 2006